CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

     | LenovoCloudServices  | Disable, Enable | No | Intel |

 UEFI WI-FI Network Boot
-:  Wether to load UEFI Wi-Fi driver at next boot, able to connect to Access point.
+:  Whether to load UEFI Wi-Fi driver at next boot, able to connect to Access point.

     Possible options:

     1. On
-    2. **Off** - Default.
+    2. **Off** – Default.

     !!! note ""
         Secure Boot must be enabled to use UEFI Network Boot.